 Goat Cheese and Bacon Tart

-Hardy developed this simple recipe many years ago as a way to use up the generous quantities of local goat cheese the Little Nell receives during the spring and summer months.
-While the recipe below has been adapted for standard tart and pie pans, Hardy's original version contains double the amount of filling, which is baked in a 10-inch deep-dish fluted tin, yielding a "thicker, creamier, more decadent final dish."
+This recipe was originally created by Ryan Hardy, former chef at The Little Nell in Aspen, Colo., to use up the generous quantities of local goat cheese gifted to the restaurant in the spring and summer months.
+While the recipe below has been adapted for standard tart and pie pans, Hardy’s original version contains double the amount of filling, which is baked in a 10-inch deep-dish fluted tin, yielding a “thicker, creamier, more decadent final dish.”

 - 1 tablespoon unsalted butter